 To access your money, you will need to log in online, on mobile, call the bank or use an ATM.
 You have access to more than 55,000 free Allpoint® ATMs in the U.S., but if you must use a non-Allpoint® ATM, Ally can reimburse you for up to $10 per statement cycle on ATM fees.

 Simple came about when its founders realized that far too many people were having complicated and inconvenient banking experiences.
 They sought to make a bank that was easy-to-use.
-Working with BBVA USA, Simple is able to offer a more personalized feel to banking.
+Working with BBVA, which is now PNC, Simple is able to offer a more personalized feel to banking.
 This is especially true with its aesthetically pleasing website and mobile app.

 Simple offers a standard checking account, a shared checking account, a high-yield savings account and certificates of deposit (CDs).
 The checking account includes a number of perks that make banking and saving easier and more automatic.
 For savers, Simple’s Protected Goals Account, which is essentially a savings account, offers a 0.40% APY.